 - Lack of skin-to-skin contact with the baby.
 Skin-to-skin contact is important as it helps boost oxytocin (the ‘feel good’ hormone) levels and helps to regulate a baby’s heart rate, temperature, and blood sugar levels

 - Undermining a mother’s confidence in breastfeeding.
 Particularly if a mother uses a bottle to frequently top up her baby, she may see her baby guzzle more than she needs from the bottle time and time again.
 The message this can send to the mother is that she is inadequate, or that she isn’t producing enough milk for her baby.

-When feeding a baby from a bottle, it’s important to ensure the feed is paced to assist in regulation of her intake and suck, swallow and breathing.
+When feeding a baby from a bottle, it’s important to ensure the feed is paced to assist in the regulation of her intake and suck, swallow, and breathing.
 This can also help to reduce the risk of problems such as breast refusal.